Lpx-0128/Auri-SmartU-2.0/README.md

-# 🎓 Auri-SmartU — AI-Powered Campus Assistant
+# 🎓 Aura-SmartU — AI-Powered Campus Assistant

 ## 🧠 Overview
-**Auri-SmartU** is an AI-driven web/mobile application designed to enhance the daily experience of university students.
+**Aura-SmartU** is an AI-driven web/mobile application designed to enhance the daily experience of university students.
-From finding an available classroom or lift, to checking library seat status or estimating driving time to the well-known places at surrounding(ex:Sunway Pyramid). — Auri-SmartU integrates multiple intelligent services into one unified platform.
+From finding an available classroom or lift, to checking library seat status or estimating driving time to the well-known places at surrounding(ex:Sunway Pyramid). — Aura-SmartU integrates multiple intelligent services into one unified platform.

 Our goal is to make campus life **smarter, simpler, and more efficient** through AI and data-driven insights.